Information about the Program

 Benefits

 Extensive feedback from faculty indicates that most successful instructors are not born teachers.
 Rather, they develop confidence and ease in their teaching with coaching and feedback from a supportive network.
-With this in mind, this program provides:
+With this in mind, the program provides:

 - Six months of support for teaching